Case study Corporate Services SaaS · APAC

-A leading APAC corporate services firm needed to extend their platform into a new geography.
+A leading APAC Corporate Services SaaS firm with over $200M in revenue needed to extend their platform into a new geography.
 The scope was broad, the deadline was fixed, and the deeply interconnected, multi-market platform was one of the most complex codebases we've seen.

 Decades of business logic.
 Ten weeks to extend it into a new market.
 Eight realfast engineers.